NASWA-OpenUI/DUA-VLM-POC/README.md

 ----

 ## To-do
+* Lots and lots of test data
+* JSON validator for tests so it doesn't just fall over
-* run a single test against multiple images
+* ~~run a single test against multiple images~~
-* Do logging properly
+* Do logging "properly"
-* Tidy up the console output
+* "Tidy up the console output"
 * Stalls on requiring passing the argument `trust_remote_code=True` for some huggingface models requiring y/n from user
 * Implement args to allow alternatives to results.csv, tests.csv, and models.txt for users to specify their own results, tests, and models
 * ~~move from personal repo to VLG repo~~